#*mine: moodboard

 But it never happened again.
 The sex was awkward, clumsy—you’d only done it once before—and you told yourself that’s why he never tried again.
 You never tried either.
 Now it’s a joke you tell each other, trying to make the other person blush.

 The thought of sharing an apartment with him sends a river of panic through your veins.
-It would kill you to watch him bring girls home.
-To watch him date someone else.
-It was bad enough watching Lorraine, and he left her.
+It would kill you to watch him bring Lorraine home.
+To hear him fuck someone else through the wall.
+It's bad enough watching her starry eyes whenever he walks into a room.
+Bad enough watching him kiss her, hands pressed to the small of her back.

 “If you say so,” he says, looking not one bit disappointed.